 If you’re not comfortable performing the migration yourself, you can hire CMS2CMS to run the migration for you.
 Their premium full service packages start at $299, and they have various offers to complete migrations of very large Weebly sites to WordPress.

-Once you’ve completed the move from Weebly to WordPress, you’ll need to make sure your new site is totally ready for the interwebs :).
+Once you’ve completed the move from Weebly to WordPress, you’ll need to make sure your new site is totally ready.

 Many people choose Weebly for its simple drag-and-drop interface, which can be used to build a site without ever touching a single line of code.
 When you move to WordPress, you will have to prepare for something new.